dst1202/samsungtidy/CodeBook.md

 6. Create a second, independent, tidy data set with the average of each variable for each activity and each subject.

 ###Cleaning of the data
-Cleaning script runs as follows:
+Cleaning script runs as follows

 1. Checks for the presence of the zip file
 2. Inputs the files listed above
 3. Merges test & training data with the variable names, identifiers of the activity and participants